-This year marks the continuation of a successful partnership which began in 2016 between the Siminovitch Prize and the National Arts Centre, and TD Bank, which supports the Protege Prize.
+This year marks the continuation of two successful partnerships, which began in 2016 between the Siminovitch Prize, the National Arts Centre, and TD Bank, which supports the Protege Prize.
 The NAC acts as a catalyst for performance, creation and learning across the country.
 Furthering the tradition of mentorship within the Prize, a group of playwriting students from both the Anglophone and Francophone programs of the National Theatre School of Canada will attend the ceremony and participate in workshops with nominees of the Prize.

 The Siminovitch Prize shines a spotlight on excellence and innovation in Canadian theatre with an annual prize of $100,000.
 Over a three-year cycle, the Prize celebrates a professional director, playwright or designer, an acknowledged leader in the theatre whose work is transformative and influential.
 The Siminovitch Prize also encourages and supports emerging talent with a protégé prize awarded to a theatre artist chosen by the recipient.
 The Prize was launched in 2000 to honour the values and achievements of the renowned scientist Lou Siminovitch and his late wife Elinore Siminovitch, a pioneering playwright.
 The 2015 Prize was awarded to designer Anick La Bissonnière and protégé Marilène Bastien.
 In 2016 the Siminovitch Prize also celebrates its 16-year partnership with the University of Toronto.